trilobyte-berlin/node-iconv-urlencode/README.md

 var str = conv.decode(urlStr, 'utf-7');
 ```

-As Express, Request and Request-Promise packages insist of using utf-8 as the encoding for urls
+As Express, Request and Request-Promise packages insist on using utf-8 as the encoding for all urls
-this package must be used to manually create the url params for some strange web services that do not
+this package can be used to manually create the url params for some strange web services that do not
-adhere to the W3C sugessted utf-8 encoding.
+adhere to the W3C suggested utf-8 encoding.

 ```javascript
 var conv = require('iconv-urlencode');